Out of Africa biplane flight

 Interpretive tour of the extensive private art collection - the largest private collection in Africa

-Film theatre, full spa wellness centre and gym
+Film theater, full spa wellness center and gym

 Sleep out under the African night sky

 Rolls-Royce, Corniche 1976 Convertible can be rented for special occassions

 The main season is in January and February, when the weather is hottest and driest.
 At this time, the animals in the wildlife parks tend to congregate more around the watercourses, making them easier to spot.